New Student's Guide

 See also accommodation in Salo brochure for the housing options.
 Remember to contact the accommodation providers well in advance, to ensure that you have a room in Salo when the studies start.

-The notification of autumn 2021 joint application results is sent to all applicants on 26 November 2021 by email from Studyinfo.fi.
+The notification of spring 2022 joint application results is sent to all applicants on 4 June 2022 (spring 2022 first joint application) / 9 July 2022 (spring 2022 second joint application) by email from Studyinfo.fi.
 Email is the official acceptance letter that you can use for example when applying for student housing.
 You can find the result letter by logging in to the My Studyinfo service of from your email.
 Also the email notification that you have received immediately from Studyinfo when you are accepted is sufficient for housing application for example.

 - Select the document that you want to order.